jringlander/virus-drifting/README.md

 Run: python viruscode.py

-Change reference and query genome: The files used in the current script, 'sequence.fasta' and 'gisaid_hcov-19_2022_10_04_14.fasta', are variable and may be changed to your own reference and query. line : subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta)
+Change reference and query genome: The files used in the current script, 'sequence.fasta' and 'gisaid_hcov-19_2022_10_04_14.fasta', are variable and may be changed to your own reference and query.
+The input files are found in line 11: subprocess(cat sequence.fasta gisaid.fasta> ref_query.fasta